 Entrepreneurs: Jonathan Torrey and Alex Torrey

-Brothers Jonathan and Alex Torrey had the innovative idea to partner with child artists.
-All the artwork featured on their stylish line of high-quality men’s and women’s t-shirts, tanks, sweatshirts and dresses, is designed and drawn by kids.
+The innovative idea to partner with child artists came to the brothers Jonathan and Alex Torrey.
+Their stylish line of high-quality men’s and women’s t-shirts, sweatshirts, tanks, and dresses, featured artwork designed and drawn by kids.

-The company has already given away more than 10,000 backpacks and has a goal of 20,000 for 2015.
+The company has a goal of 20,000 given away backpacks and has already given away more than 10,000 backpacks for 2015.
 The “little backpacks for kids with big dreams” are filled with supplies like colorful crayons, pencils, rulers, pencil sharpeners, and notebooks.

 Status: OUT OF BUSINESS